tlaplus-community/tlauc/README.md

   )
 )
 ```
-Note that for an optimal TLA+ unicode experience, you will want to use a monospace font that renders all the relevant unicode math symbols in fixed width.
+Note that for an optimal TLA+ unicode experience, you need a monospace font that renders all the relevant unicode math symbols in fixed width.
 Without this feature, displayed jlist alignment may differ from actual jlist alignment.

 For safety, the program checks to ensure the converted TLA+ file has the exact same parse tree as the original.